vmware-tanzu/community-edition/docs/site/content/docs/docker-monitoring-stack.md

 tanzu-system-monitoring   prometheus-httpproxy   prometheus.corinternal.com   prometheus-tls   valid    Valid HTTPProxy
 ```

-As mentioned, Grafana uses a Load Balancer service type by default, so it has been provided with its own Load Balancer IP addess by metallb.
+As mentioned, Grafana uses a Load Balancer service type by default, so it has been provided with its own Load Balancer IP address by metallb.
 However, since this network is not accessible from the host, locate the port on the Grafana pod, port-forward it via kubectl and then connect to the Grafana dashboard.
 Let's find the port first, which should be 3000 by default, and then forward it from the Pod to the host:

 ```sh
 % kubectl get pods grafana-594574468f-4fhfd -n grafana -o jsonpath='{.spec.containers[*].name}{.spec.containers[*].ports}'